alexp03674/alexp03674.github.io/docs/index.md

 This manual is meant to help new players get started and gain confidence by overviewing general applications of the game.

-This guide overviews:
+This guide covers the three game modes:
 >* **Create-A-Sim (CAS)**: Design sims and customize their traits, skills, aspirations, and appearance.
->* **Build mode (BM)**: Build and decorate your sim’s home.
+>* **Build Mode**: Build and decorate your sim’s home.
->* **Live mode (LM)**: Manage needs, emotions, and lives of your sims.
+>* **Live Mode**: Manage needs, emotions, and lives of your sims.

 This guide centers on PC controls.
-Here is a [guide for Playstation and Xbox](https://thesimsguide.com/sims-4-basic-controls-for-playstation/#:~:text=Xbox%3A%20press%20X%20%2B%20Y%20at%20the%20same,the%20same%20time%2C%20then%20right%20stick%20to%20rotate) controls.
+If you are playing on console, the Sims Guide website offers a [guide for Playstation and Xbox](https://thesimsguide.com/sims-4-basic-controls-for-playstation/#:~:text=Xbox%3A%20press%20X%20%2B%20Y%20at%20the%20same,the%20same%20time%2C%20then%20right%20stick%20to%20rotate) controls.

 🗒️ **NOTE:** This guide is equipped with some beginner tips and cheat codes.
 These are not necessary for gameplay but are a great way to enhance your playing!